 So when you travel alone there will be sometimes overwhelming situations, that wouldn´t stress you out as much if you would have company.
 This is absolutely normal and nobody should feel bad, just because he wishes for some help.
 But usually, it´s exactly these little travel challenges that you learn the most of and grow from because you found a solution to the situation and managed it just by yourself.
 And after all, they also give some pretty nice anecdotes for home.

 #11 You Will Appreciate Company

 Being alone is not always great, just as it is not always great to crouch on a trip with friends or family.
 So many evenings I sat in restaurants and looked at the couples at the other tables and wished to have someone to talk to or share experiences with.
-But just as often my gaze slipped farther to arguing couples who didn´t enjoyed their moment of togetherness at all, who perhaps envied me for my rest.
+But just as often my gaze slipped farther to arguing couples who didn´t enjoy their moment of togetherness at all, who perhaps envied me for my rest.
 I’ve learned that it’s perfectly okay to miss someone.
 Not every moment on a journey has to be perfect.
-That doesn´t mean it´s bad journey at all.
+That doesn´t mean it´s a bad journey at all.
 Because no matter how much went wrong on a trip, not once did I regret a trip.
 Ever.
 Sometimes when I was in places that were so incredible that I swore to myself I have to show them one day to a future partner or other important persons, so I started to write them on a list in my head.
-Because who travels alone also learns to appreciate how beautiful it is to gather experiences together with someone and to review the memories after the journey together.
+Because those who travel alone also learn to appreciate how beautiful it is to gather experiences together with someone and to review the memories after the journey together.

 Travel reports of women travelling just by themselves are currently quite popular, but this does not mean that everyone should do so.
 Only those who feel drawn to travel alone, for whom the thought is a delightful adventure, should actually go for it.
 Because if I have learned one thing in my travels then this (assuming you do not harm a third party): Always do only what you really want to do.
 Then you will find your happiness all by itself.